titpetric/platform/docs/telemetry.md

     It's intended to pass a function, or a type.
 The package name, type name, and function name are combined with `.` to delimit them.
 See tests under internal/reflect for more information.

+func StartRequest(r *http.Request, name string) (*http.Request, trace.Span)
+    StartRequest is an utility to take the http.Request and update it's context.

 ```

 The package exposes other symbols, but don't rely on them.